 Munters' products use less or no water in the processes in which they are installed.
 This is a key competitive feature, primarily in the agriculture and data center segments.
-Munters also provides applications for corrosion prevention of water treatment plants and water purification facilities.
+Munters also provides applications for corrosion prevention of water treatment plants developing and manufacturing energy-efficient climate control systems for farming.
+Our offering encompasses solutions for a broad range of farming segments, from livestock and egg production to milk farms and greenhouses.
+Munters solutions provide optimal product quality at the same time as they conserve energy and increase productivity.